About

 He is currently pursuing a PhD at the University of Leipzig on Chinese religious associations and continues to write for The New York Review of Books, The New Yorker, and other publications.

 He has worked in Germany twice as a foreign correspondent.
 From 1988 to 1992 he attended graduate school in West Berlin and covered the fall of the Berlin Wall and German unification.
 In 2001 he moved back to Berlin, working until 2009 as The Wall Street Journal‘s Germany bureau chief and senior writer.
-He managed reporters covering EU fiscal policy and macro-economics, and wrote about social issues such as Islamist terrorism.
+He managed reporters covering EU fiscal policy, such as the introduction of the euro, and macro-economics.
+He led a team of reporters investigating the 9/11 terrorist attacks and wrote about social issues such as Islamist terrorism in Europe.

 Awards and Fellowships

-Johnson won the 2001 Pulitzer Prize for his coverage of China, two awards from the Overseas Press Club, an award from the Society of Professional Journalists, and Stanford University’s Shorenstein Journalism Award for his body of work covering Asia.
+Johnson has won several prizes for writing, including the 2001 Pulitzer Prize for his coverage of China, two awards from the Overseas Press Club, an award from the Society of Professional Journalists, and Stanford University’s Shorenstein Journalism Award for his body of work covering Asia.
 In 2019 he won the American Academy of Religion’s “best in-depth newswriting” award.
+In 2025, he won the Kukula Award for Excellence in Non-Fiction Book Reviewing for his 4000-word essay in the New York Review of Book on a new biography of the Nobel Peace Prize-winning dissident Liu Xiaobo, and how the West underestimates the existence of independent Chinese thought.

 Johnson has published four books and contributed chapters to four others.
 In addition to Sparks, his other books explore China’s religious revival and its political implications (The Souls of China: The Return of Religion After Mao, 2017), civil society and grassroots protest in China (Wild Grass, 2004) and Islamism and the Cold War in Europe (A Mosque in Munich, 2010).